bradleyeckert/ok/target/README.md

 - 1.14 MIPS with Icache and Dcache disabled
 - 4.95 MIPS with Icache and Dcache enabled

-On a $140 GMKtec NucBox G5 Mini PC (If you have the means, I highly recommend picking one up), the VM runs at 65 MIPs.
-The Intel Alder Lake N97 runs at up to 3.6GHz, so perhaps that is 55 clocks per instruction.
-The STM32H753 is 81 clocks per instruction.

 The VM is ~250 lines of C, which could be replaced by assembly to get get more MIPS.